 What You Can Do

-Advocating for change at the municipal level is not difficult and often highly effective.
-What follows are a few tips and tools for getting your message heard at City Hall.
+Advocating for change at the municipal level is not difficult and makes a difference.
+What follows are a few tips for getting your message heard at City Hall.

 - Make sure the people you ask have the power to grant your request (or at least influence the result).
 For example, there is no point in asking a City Councillor to change federal legislation.

 - Email your City Councillor: Ask your Board, volunteers, audiences and supporters to call, email or write their City Councillors.
 It is important that they contact the Councillor from their home, not work, address.
 This is because Councillors respond to voters, and you vote where you live.
 Not sure who your Councillor is?
 Find them here.

 - Make a public deputation at City Hall.
 Although members of the public cannot speak at City Council sessions, they can request to speak to agenda items at Committee meetings.
 The Committees most often concerned with arts issues are Budget Committee and Economic Development Committee..
 Committee information can be found here.